aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 * We can also call out a range of characters from the string using string slicing.
 * Specify the start and end indexes separated by a colon to return a part of the string.
 Note that the character of the end index is not included.
-* Suppose we want to print World from the string "Hello World".
+* Suppose we want to print World from the "Hello World" string.
 We can do so as below: